 A History of

-train platform was formally laid out by Bob Port with
+design of the train platform was formally laid out by

-suggestions from Dick Joyce and many of the other club
+Bob Port with suggestions from Dick Joyce and many of

-roadbed and track was laid by Bruce Smiley, Bob Port,
+of the cork roadbed and track was laid by Bruce

-and Tom Thiermann.
-The first sections of the
+Smiley, Bob Port, and Tom Thiermann.
+The first

-designed the scenery for the platform and was assisted
+Umanoff designed the scenery for the platform and was

-by Skip Fredericks, Pat Hughes and Colin Tant in
+assisted by Skip Fredericks, Pat Hughes and Colin Tant

 instructed several other club members in making trees

-and other scenery projects and this group includes
+and other scenery projects and this group has included

 Isabelle Guernsey, Pat Barthmaier, Sara Rao, Bob